What does reactive protein in the blood indicate?

 3. general practitioner.

-And so, C-reactive protein is a well-known "gold marker" of inflammatory processes, which is one of the main components in the diagnosis. .
+And so, C-reactive protein is a well-known “gold marker” of inflammatory processes, which is one of the main components in diagnosis. .